Friday, May 25

 Part Three: Performance

 The piece will be performed at both Indian River High School near Fort Drum and at Syracuse Stage in May.
-The performance at Syracuse Stage will include live streaming so deployed family will be able to participate in the experience.
+The performance at Syracuse Stage on May 25 will include live streaming so deployed family will be able to participate in the experience.